-Your site’s performance and load time play a big role in the experience your customers have on your site.
-Website visitors can end spending quite a bit of time on your site, browsing, comparing options, and checking out.
-Every extra second it takes to load images and complete actions on your site causes friction and can prevent customers from completing their order.
+Your site’s performance and load time play a big role in the experience your customers have on your site. speed up your blog or e-commerce Website visitors can end spending quite a bit of time on your site, browsing, comparing options, and checking out.
+Every extra second it takes to load images and complete actions on your site causes friction and can prevent customers from completing their orders.

-Luckily, there are several quick and easy customization’s you can implement to improve your website.
+Luckily, there are several quick and easy customization’s you can implement to speed up your blog or e-commerce website.
 Read on to see three ways we recommend for any website owner looking to increase their site’s performance and their sales this season.